Physical Address

 Genetic Recombination

-Diving into the world of genetic recombination is like stepping into a grand cosmic dance where genes mix and match in an exquisite ballet of biological possibilities.
+Genetic recombination is like stepping into a grand cosmic dance where genes mix and match in an exquisite ballet of biological possibilities.
 With each parent contributing half of your DNA, this process plays a vital role in shaping your unique identity.

 Here’s how it works: homologous chromosomes pair up during meiosis and exchange genetic material in crossover events at specific locations called recombination hotspots.